Asanio06/Aerorequestor/README.md

 This is the first time I have created a chrome extension.

 Next step :
-- Display the METAR according to an airport
+- [ ]Display the METAR according to an airport
+- [ ] Select aeroport on a list